 I hope my students’ reflections have fueled you to think deeply and reflect on your tomorrow.
 They inspire and amaze me with their deep thinking…

-Just before lunch they would come out of the woods with containers full of tiny plump black raspberries.
+Just before lunch they would come out of the woods with containers full of tiny plump red raspberries.
 They made a lot of raspberry pies back in those days!

 So it’s another June now, and of course I am working on school stuff.
 I look out my window and catch a glimpse of my mother-in-law venturing out into the woods.
 Even at 80 years old, she is still out there gathering raspberries.
 While I like raspberries, I just don’t make it my priority to take the time to pick them.

 I walk out to get the mail and meet my mother-in-law just as she is coming out of the woods.
 She has a few scratches on her arms and her hair is disheveled (you don’t care about ticks when you’re 80 years old).
 “You have some raspberry bushes all around that big tree on the edge of your yard,” She says as she points to the giant tree that is standing like a sentinel.
 I pause…”Oh?”
 I reply, not sure if she is asking permission if she can pick them or not.
-“The birds will get to them when they turn black,” She warns, offering that their fate is left up to me.
+“The birds will get to them as they get ripe,” She warns, offering that their fate is left up to me.
 “I’ll have to check them out,” I add, mentally putting that on the bottom of my list of things to do.
-“They turn black quickly,” She warns again.
+“They will turn black before long,” She warns again.
 “Ok.
 I’ll check today,” I pledge.